The earthquake hits after breakfast, interrupting the morning feedings.

 “Hey, let’s head back early,” someone nearby says, and Leaf turns to see a young man at a table whose gaze is fixed on the screens as well.

 “Nah, it’s pouring out there,” his friend says.
 “Besides, it’s been coming and going all day.
-It’ll probably clear up in an hour.”
+It’ll probably clear up again soon.”

 “Or it’ll keep getting worse, right now it’s just rain.
 What if it turns into a hurricane?”